Hologic (NASDAQ:HOLX) Updates Q4 2021 Earnings Guidance

 Hologic (NASDAQ:HOLX) issued an update on its fourth quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.920-$1.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.130.
 The company issued revenue guidance of $1 billion-$1.04 billion, compared to the consensus revenue estimate of $1.04 billion.

-Hologic (NASDAQ:HOLX) last released its earnings results on Wednesday, April 28th.
-The medical equipment provider reported $2.59 EPS for the quarter, missing the consensus estimate of $2.62 by ($0.03).
-Hologic had a net margin of 35.86% and a return on equity of 71.87%.
-The business had revenue of $1.54 billion for the quarter, compared to analyst estimates of $1.54 billion.
-During the same period in the prior year, the company earned $0.57 earnings per share.
-The firm’s revenue for the quarter was up 103.4% on a year-over-year basis.
-On average, analysts predict that Hologic will post 7.72 earnings per share for the current year.
+Hologic (NASDAQ:HOLX) last posted its earnings results on Wednesday, July 28th.
+The medical equipment provider reported $1.33 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.12 by $0.21.
+Hologic had a net margin of 35.98% and a return on equity of 67.74%.
+During the same period in the previous year, the company earned $0.75 earnings per share.
+On average, analysts anticipate that Hologic will post 7.73 earnings per share for the current fiscal year.

-In related news, insider Sean S. Daugherty sold 4,001 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
-The shares were sold at an average price of $65.02, for a total transaction of $260,145.02.
-Following the transaction, the insider now owns 26,613 shares of the company’s stock, valued at $1,730,377.26.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-1.20% of the stock is currently owned by company insiders.
+In related news, insider Sean S. Daugherty sold 4,001 shares of the company’s stock in a transaction on Monday, May 10th.
+The shares were sold at an average price of $65.02, for a total value of $260,145.02.
+Following the completion of the transaction, the insider now directly owns 26,613 shares of the company’s stock, valued at approximately $1,730,377.26.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+1.20% of the stock is owned by insiders.

 Hologic, Inc develops, manufactures, and supplies diagnostics products, medical imaging systems, and surgical products for women's health through early detection and treatment in the United States, Europe, the Asia-Pacific, and internationally.
 It operates through four segments: Diagnostics, Breast Health, GYN Surgical, and Skeletal Health.